theme-suka/docs/source/en/index.md

 hexo s --debug
 ```

-> During the service startup process, pay attention any abnormal outputs.
+> During the service startup process, pay attention to any abnormal outputs.
 If you want to report issues, those information will help.

 When the output looks like the lines below